MooCalf/MooStyle/backend/README.md

 # MooStyle Backend API

-The MooStyle backend represents a sophisticated, production-ready API architecture that powers a comprehensive e-commerce platform specializing in Asian fashion and beauty products.
+The MooStyle backend represents a sophisticated, production-ready API architecture that powers a comprehensive e-commerce platform for digital resources and content from creators worldwide.
 Built with modern Node.js technologies and following industry best practices, this backend provides a robust foundation for scalable e-commerce operations while maintaining security, performance, and maintainability standards.

 The API architecture is designed around RESTful principles with comprehensive error handling, input validation, and security measures that ensure reliable operation in production environments.
 The system implements advanced features including real-time system monitoring, automated maintenance procedures, and comprehensive logging that provide administrators with complete visibility into platform operations.